Filtering in tractography using autoencoders (FINTA): Abstract

 \section{Abstract}

 Current brain white matter fiber tracking techniques show a number of problems, including: generating large proportions of streamlines that do not accurately describe the underlying anatomy; extracting streamlines that are not supported by the underlying diffusion signal; and under-representing some fiber populations, among others.
-In this paper, we describe a novel unsupervised learning method to filter streamlines from diffusion MRI tractography, and hence, to obtain more reliable tractograms.

-We show that a convolutional neural network autoencoder provides a straightforward and elegant way to learn a robust representation of brain streamlines, which can be used to filter undesired samples with a nearest neighbor algorithm.
-Our method, dubbed FINTA ({\em Filtering in Tractography using Autoencoders}) comes with several key advantages: training does not need labeled data, as it uses raw tractograms, it is fast and easily reproducible, it does not rely on the input diffusion MRI data, and thus, does not suffer from domain adaptation issues.
-We demonstrate the ability of FINTA to discriminate between ``plausible'' and ``implausible'' streamlines as well as to recover individual streamline group instances from a raw tractogram, from both synthetic and real human brain diffusion MRI tractography data, including partial tractograms.
-Results reveal that FINTA has a superior filtering performance compared to state-of-the-art methods.

-Together, this work brings forward a new deep learning framework in tractography based on autoencoders, and shows how it can be applied for filtering purposes.
-It sets the foundations for opening up new prospects towards more accurate and robust tractometry and connectivity diffusion MRI analyses, which may ultimately lead to improve the imaging of the white matter anatomy.
+In this paper, we describe a novel autoencoder-based learning method to filter streamlines from diffusion MRI tractography, and hence, to obtain more reliable tractograms.
+Our method, dubbed FINTA ({\em Filtering in Tractography using Autoencoders}) uses raw, unlabeled tractograms to train the autoencoder, and to learn a robust representation of brain streamlines.
+Such an embedding is then used to filter undesired streamline samples using a nearest neighbor algorithm.
+Our experiments on both synthetic and in vivo human brain diffusion MRI tractography data obtain accuracy scores exceeding the $90\%$ threshold on the test set.
+Results reveal that FINTA has a superior filtering performance compared to conventional, anatomy-based methods, and the RecoBundles state-of-the-art method.
+Additionally, we demonstrate that FINTA can be applied to partial tractograms without requiring changes to the framework.
+We also show that the proposed method generalizes well across different tracking methods and datasets, and shortens significantly the computation time for large ($>1$ M streamlines) tractograms.
+Together, this work brings forward a new deep learning framework in tractography based on autoencoders, which offers a flexible and powerful method for white matter filtering and bundling that could enhance tractometry and connectivity analyses.

 \keywords{Representation Learning \and Autoencoder \and diffusion MRI \and Tractography \and Filtering}